helenprokonina/FinalProject/README.md

 #### instrument_classification_multi.ipynb

 #### Description
-This notebook contains the whole work from data aggregation from the Training folder till the classification of one-instrument records and inference on the data where more than one incstrument can be found (Test folders).
+This notebook contains the whole work from data aggregation from the Training folder till the classification of one-instrument records and inference on the data where more than one instrument can be found (Test folders).

 ## Python scripts